front-end-foundations/component/readme.md

 # IX - Components

 The Master branch of this repo is where we left off in session 8.
-The dev branch is being deployed to Netlify.a
+The dev branch is being deployed to Netlify.

 Log in to Github and create an empty repo called components.